utmhikari/daggre/README.md

 which can be used in these scenarios:

 - filter and join between table/config data rows
-- map-reduce for medium/low scale data
+- map-reduce for medium/low scale of data